-There is a little difference between AC and DC Fuses used in the AC and DC Systems which has been discussed below.
+There is a little difference between AC and DC fuses used in the AC and DC Systems which has been discussed below.

 In a DC system, when the metallic wire Melts because of the heat generated by the over current, then Arc is produced and it is very difficult to extinct this arc because of DC constant value.
 So in order to minimize the fuse arcing, DC fuse are little bigger than an AC fuse which increase the distance between the electrodes to reduce the arc in the Fuse.

 Fuses can also be categorized based on one time or multiple Operations.